Things Become Other Things — Random House cover

 Fine Art Edition

 Wait?
 Didn't you already publish this book in November 2023?
 Yes!
 Yes we did!
 (Where we = me, Craig.)
 That was the fine art edition.
 Limited in quantity.
 Printed and bound in Japan, in full color on Heidelberg presses with a silk screened and foil stamped cover.
 Retailing for $100.
 This Random House edition is a significant expansion of that fine art edition — more than double the length in text with a dozen additional photographs.
 There is so much more context about me and my relationship to Japan, and more Japanese historical context as well.
-The Random House edition is printed and bound as a standard trade hardcover (and retails for $31 USD), with images printed in black and white.
+The Random House edition is printed and bound as a standard trade hardcover (and retails for $31 USD), with images in black and white.
 I'm tempted — almost! — to call them different books that emerged from the same source material.

 Subscribe to my newsletters